 Voice Search Appeals Primarily to Young Users

-According to the same report, 2 in 3 mobile voice search users are 16 to 34 years old.
+According to a Global Web Index report, 2 in 3 mobile voice search users are 16 to 34 years old.
 This information is worth remembering, as young audiences are characterized by their short attention spans and general lack of time.
 In other words, your content needs to hit the mark from the first.
 No excuses.

 Top Income Users Are More Likely to Use Voice Search